Landlord Tenant

 The Mediation Process

-For Manchester and Nashua, the court clerk will call your case and ask if you are interested in mediation.
+The court clerk will call your case and ask if you are interested in mediation.
 If both parties agree, the case will be referred to a mediator in the courtroom.
+The mediator will lead you and the other party to a conference room.

 The mediation starts with the mediator explaining the process and the ground rules for participation.
-You can find the ground rules in the Mediation Participation Agreement.
+You can find the ground rules in the Agreement to Mediate.
 The mediator will ask you and the other party to share your views and describe what you would like to have happen.
-If you want, you can use this opportunity to discuss applying for rental assistance.
 The mediator will then explore ways to resolve the matter that are acceptable to both parties.
-If an agreement is reached, it will be put in writing.
+If an agreement is reached, it will be put into writing and signed by you and the other party.

 Outcomes